moccalotto/kissrpg/index.md

 Consult the lists below for inspiration and make up your own to suit your campaign and style of play.

 > By utilizing advantages and disadvantages, we eliminate the traditional stat-juggling, race-selection,
-> and subsequent tweaking via feats, subraces, etc.
+> and subsequent tweaking via feats, subraces, backgrounds, etc.
 > If you want more powerful players, you could use three advantages and one or two disadvantages.

 ### Advantages

 {% assign advantages = site.data.advantages | sort: 'name' %}